Hours today are 8:00 - 5:00. Winning Raffle Ticket #9875 from Ohio.

 Each student will enjoy a private suite in the 7TH GEN.® Summer Program’s residential suites.

-All students participate in a 22 hour a week paid work experience at the Crazy Horse Memorial®.
-Options include:
+All students participate in a 20-22 hour a week paid, credit-bearing internship at the Crazy Horse Memorial®.
+Internships include:

 • The Welcome Center